-The Chief Student Services Office through the Dean of Students is the primary PCC facilitator of the discipline, imposing sanctions, and adjudication of student cases and violations.
+The Office of the Vice President of Student Success through the Dean of Students (and designees at PCC campuses/sites) is the primary PCC facilitator of the discipline, imposing sanctions, and adjudication of student cases and violations.
 This includes keeping records and meeting reporting requirements.

-Methods used for General Enforcement:
+Methods used for General Enforcement

-Law Enforcement Qualifications, Authority and Working Relationships with Other Enforcement Agencies:
+Law Enforcement Qualifications Authority and Working Relationship with Other Enforcement Agencies

 Pueblo Community College maintains its own professional police.
-The department is staffed with experienced State-Certified peace officers who have been trained in Colorado Peace Officer Standards and Training (P.O.S.T.) procedures.
-PCC maintains four campuses (Pueblo, Fremont, PCC Southwest Sites (Durango and Bayfield), and PCC Southwest Campus (Mancos) located in the state of Colorado.
+The department is staffed with experienced State-Certified peace officers who have been trained in Colorado Peace Officer Standards and Training (P.O.S.T.) procedures; therefore, possess authority per Colorado Revised Statute (CRS 16-2.5-101).
+PCC maintains the following campuses/sites (Pueblo, Fremont, Durango site, Bayfield site, and Mancos) located in the state of Colorado; the abovementioned campuses and sites are PCC Police's primary jurisdiction.
 PCC's main campus is located in the City and County of Pueblo; therefore, working closely with the Pueblo County Sheriff's Office and the Pueblo Police Department.
-Memorandums of Understanding are in place with both agencies for immediate mutual aid assistance.
-The Fremont Campus is located in Cañon City and is staffed with a State-Certified peace officer and a security guard.
-There is a Memorandum of Understanding with the Cañon City Police Department for mutual aid assistance.
+Memorandums of Understanding are in place with both agencies for immediate mutual aid assistance criminal investigations.
+The Fremont Campus is located in Cañon City and is staffed with a State-Certified peace officer which is the police officer's primary jurisdiction.
+There is a Memorandum of Understanding with the Cañon City Police Department for mutual aid assistance regarding criminal investigations.
 The PCC Southwest Campus and Durango Site is staffed with private security guards.
 Law enforcement services are also provided by the Durango Police Department for the PCC Southwest Site in Durango, the Bayfield Marshal's Office for the Bayfield Site, and the Montezuma County Sheriff's Office for the PCC Southwest Campus in Mancos.